achmed20/victron_energymeter_mqtt/README.md

 updates: 0 #updates to the DBUS > 0 = live on power changes, otherwhise in miliseconds
 dryrun: false #disables dbus connection, for testing only
 name: "victron-3em-bridge"
+CheckForUpdates: true #kills itself if no MQTT updates during the during logging interval apear

 logging:
   level: debug #loglevels are: "info,warn,debug,trace", remove to disable logging
-  interval: 5 #time in secods to write periodic logs. default: 3600
+  interval: 300 #time in secods to write periodic logs. default: 3600

 mqtt:
   broker: 192.168.12.200